-Increasing Disasters Risk is often explained by progressing climate change.
-At the same time there are many influential, yet not discussed, factors.
-The neglected ones can be found in both environmental (e.g. changing land cover) and social (e.g. evolving risks perception) domains.
+Increasing disasters risk is often explained by progressing climate change.
+At the same time there are many other influential, yet not discussed, factors.
+The neglected factors can be found in both environmental (e.g. changing land cover) and social (e.g. evolving risks perception) domains.
 These factors vary depending on regional conditions.
-To be better prepared for upcoming threats, communities should not only follow global narratives of climate change, but also to understand their own regional climate associated risks.
+To be better prepared for upcoming threats, communities should not only follow global narratives of climate change, but also understand their own regional climate associated risks.
 The proposed research focuses on river-related disasters, communities and goods.
-On one hand, the project relies on the previously conducted studies of historical changes in rivers hydrological regimes and lifestyles of riverine communities, adapting to changing conditions.
-The Don and Ural rivers with associated Cossack communities is used as a case study for analyzing these transformations.
-On the other, many contemporary climate affiliated water security issues could and should be explored for having anthropogenic causes.
+On the one hand, the project relies on the previously conducted studies of historical changes in rivers’s hydrological regimes and the lifestyles of riverine communities adapting to changing conditions.
+The Don and Ural rivers along with associated Cossack communities are used as a case study for analyzing these transformations.
+On the other hand, many contemporary climate-related water security issues could and should be explored for having anthropogenic causes.
 Sometimes these phenomena are unintentional consequences of trade-offs among various users of water management schemes (e.g. the Aral Sea).
 In other cases, existing risks could have been intentionally aggravated as an instrument in political or economic conflicts.